treyhunner/pyohio2024/outline-idea.md

 ---

-A mental model of the world that depends on humans having a considerable amount of free will.

-Is that accurate though?

-And does it matter?

-I think it does.

-If every action we take is entirely taken thanks to free will, then every success or mistake that an individual makes is theirs alone.
-"You get what you deserve."

-If instead, our genetics, our childhood environment, and countless other factors shape our actions then that ownership doesn't as much sense anymore.
-"TODO?"

 Extending grace (?) to those around us can be helpful.
 Then again, you shouldn't let unchecked harm run amok.
 Rules, laws, and codes of conduct exist for the purpose of harm reduction and good feeling maximizing (???)